-Capital One Quicksilver charges a cash advance fee of 3% or $10, whichever is higher.
-There’s also a 26.24% cash advance APR.
+Just be mindful of the fact that credit card cash advances are expensive.
+Capital One Quicksilver charges a cash advance fee of 3% (min $10).
+There’s also a 25.49% (V) cash advance APR that starts accruing immediately.
 In addition, cash advances at a non-Capital One ATM may be subject to additional bank charges.

 If you still want to make a Capital One Quicksilver cash advance, keep in mind that there are withdrawal limits, so review your most recent credit card statement to know how much available credit you have for cash advances.
 Also, don’t forget that paying off the balance works differently than with a regular credit card purchase.
 That’s because there is no grace period for cash advances.
 This means interest charges start accruing on the date of the transaction.